razterizer/8Beat/README.md

 ## Getting Started

-This header-only library depends on the header-only library `Core` which should be located in a checkout-folder called [`Core`](https://github.com/razterizer/Core) next to the checkout-folder for this lib (which I recommend you call `8-Bit Audio Emulator Lib`).
-I intend to change these paths names in the near future.
-The header only libs uses relative include paths (which is a bit suboptimal), but I'll see if I can find a better solution for this.
+This header-only library depends on the header-only library [`Core`](https://github.com/razterizer/Core) which should be located in a checkout-folder called `Core` next to the checkout-folder for this lib.
+The header only libs uses relative include paths (which is mayhaps a bit suboptimal), but I'll see if I can find a better solution for this.

-There is currently one demo under the `demos` folder that you can build and run under linux / macos.
+There is currently two demos under the `demos` folder that you can build and run under linux / macos.
 First cd o folder `demos`.
-To build type `./build_demo_1.sh l`.
+To build `demo_1` type `./build_demo_1.sh l`.
 Then run by typing `./bin_linux/demo_1`.
+The same applies for the other demos.
+You can build all demos by running the script `./build_all_demos.sh`.

 ### 3rd-party Libraries